The shortcode Login Form allows you to add the WooCommerce login form to the page, which will be visible to all unlogged users.

 It allows you to set up different content for the same “post” (page or product) of each different membership plan: the system will automatically select the content to display to each customer, according to the type of membership they own.

 Please, consider this shortcode has two different forms: an opening and a closing one.
-The restricted content has to be placed within the opening and the closing shortcode.
+The restricted content has to be placed within the opening and closing shortcode.

 Opening shortcode (setting the start of the restricted content):